fastify/fastify-cli/README.md

 }
 ```

-See all the flags you can pass to `fastify start`, see the help: `fastify help start`.
+For a list of available flags for `fastify start` see the help: `fastify help start`.

 If you want to use custom options, just export an options object with your route and run the cli command with the `--options` flag.